msheliga1/uriHW14MVCBlog/README.md

 # uriHW14MVCBlog
-uri bootcamp HW 14 Model-View-Controller Sequelize Mustachhe Blog Posts MJS 3.5.24 Michael Sheliga - This repo is for the University of Richmond (URI) coding bootcamp.
+uri bootcamp HW 14 Model-View-Controller Sequelize Mustache Blog Posts MJS 3.5.24
+Michael Sheliga - This repo is for the University of Richmond (URI) coding bootcamp.
 Starter Code from: No started code for this project.

 ## Link to Repo, Screenshot(s) and/or Video(s)
 Link to GitHub Repo: https://github.com/msheliga1/uriHW14MVCBlog